-- If your students tested late, you will not be able to view a report for them.
+- If your students tested after the first testing window, you will not be able to view a report for them.

 - If your school used multiple class sections, you may view your report by an individual section, by a subset of your sections, or across all your sections.
-You should only select the sections that you taught.
+Only select the sections that you taught.

 Downloading Your Instructional Planning Report

-Teachers, school, and district administrators can download their roster in PDF format:
+Teachers, school administrators, and district administrators can download their roster in PDF format:

-- As a teacher, school administrator or district administrator you will have the option of downloading your Instructional Planning Report by subject.
-For this Single PDF option, any sections you have selected, and filters you have applied will be reflected in your PDF.
+- As a teacher, school administrator, or district administrator you can download your Instructional Planning Report by subject.
+For this Single PDF option, any sections you have selected and filters you have applied will be reflected in your PDF.